raminderis/hello_factory/README.md

 ## License

-This is a simple educational example and is free to use.
+This project is in the public domain.